RebelToolbox/RebelDocumentation/tutorials/rendering/jitter_stutter.rst

 Windows is known to cause stutter in windowed games.
 This mostly depends on the hardware installed, drivers version and processes running in parallel (e.g. having many browser tabs open may cause stutter in a running game).
-To avoid this, starting with 3.1, Godot raises the game priority to "Above Normal".
+To avoid this, Rebel Engine raises the game priority to "Above Normal".
 This helps considerably but may not completely eliminate stutter.

 Eliminating this completely requires giving your game full privileges to become "time critical", which is not advised.